pauldotyu/moaw/workshops/pre03-aks/workshop.md

 <div class="task" data-title="Task">

-> Also in the Deployment manifest, add a volume mount to the container definition.
+> Also in the `azure-voting-db-deployment.yaml` manifest, add a volume mount to the container definition.
 You should already have a `volumeMounts` section in the YAML.
 Add the following YAML to the end of the `volumeMounts` section.
 >
 > NOTE: The `subPath` property allows us to mount a subdirectory of the volume into the container.